-I have often proposed to influential members of the present as well as the two last legislatures of Upper Canada, the establishment of a reading-room, and the annual augmentation of "the library," but always in vain.
+I have often proposed to influential members of the present as well as the two last legislatures of Upper Canada, the establishment of a readingroom, and the annual augmentation of "the library," but always in vain.
 The representatives of our Upper Canada "superior intelligences," possess so much information already, that they appear to think an addition to the stock would occasion a superfluous waste of public money.
+64

-The Family Compact that Mackenzie railed against was supposed to have dissolved with the establishment of representative government and Confederation in
+The Family Compact that Mackenzie railed against was supposed to have dissolved with the establishment of representative government and Confederation in 1867.

-1867.
 However, taking a quick scan of Canadian political history, the names of the

-&lt;sup>59 John Sewell.
+&lt;sup>61 John Sewell.
 Mackenzie: A political biography of William Lyon Mackenzie.
 (Toronto: James Lorimer & Company Ltd., 2002).

-&lt;sup>60 William Kilbourn.
+&lt;sup>62 William Kilbourn.
 The Firebrand: William Lyon Mackenzie and the Rebellion in Upper Canada.
 (Toronto: Clarke, Irwin & Company Limited, 1956).
 36.

-&lt;sup>61 John Sewell.
+&lt;sup>63 John Sewell.
 Mackenzie: A political biography of William Lyon Mackenzie.
 (Toronto: James Lorimer & Company Ltd., 2002), 56.

-&lt;sup>62 William Lyon Mackenzie.
+&lt;sup>64 William Lyon Mackenzie.
 "Quebec Reading Rooms", Colonial Advocate May 12, 1831 in The Selected Writings of William Lyon Mackenzie: 1824-1837.
 Edited by Margaret Fairley.
 (Toronto: Oxford University Press, 1960).

-families have changed over time, but the original habits and practices of the Family on "The New Canadian Establishment" in Maclean's magazine, Peter C. Newman notes that the current generation of Canadian elite came from varied backgrounds and rose to their positions through hard work, yet the tendency to interact and compact as an elite group remains.
-Whereas the Family Compact of old was bound by blood, the new
+families have changed over time, but the original habits and practices of the Family Compact are still entrenched in our political culture.
+In a Summer 2005 series of articles on "The New Canadian Establishment" in Maclean's magazine, Peter C. Newman notes that the current generation of Canadian elite came from varied backgrounds and rose to their positions through hard work, yet the tendency to interact and compact as an elite group remains.
+Whereas the Family Compact of old was bound by blood, the new Canadian establishment's bond is money.
+Newman states: